Panda4817/Multiplayer-Pictionary-Backend/README.md

 Make sure frontend is also started.
 Repo to frontend is [Multiplayer-Pictionary-Frontend](https://github.com/Panda4817/Multiplayer-Pictionary-Frontend).

 ### Run `npm test`
-Runs the unit tests and functional tests found in tests directory.
+Runs the unit tests and functional/ integration tests found in tests directory.
+Requires nyc npm package to gather coverage.